 - Ms Susanna Byrne, Service Planner

 - Dr Cathal O'Donnell, Medical Director, National Ambulance Service

 - Ms Breda Naddy, Programme Manager

 Launch of the EMP Report

-The EMP's National Report was launched by the Minister for Health, Dr James Reilly TD, on 19th June 2012 at the Royal College of Surgeons in Ireland, St Stephen's Green.
-The report is available by clicking this link.
+The EMP's National Report was launched by the Minister for Health, James Reilly TD, at the Royal College of Surgeons in Ireland, St Stephen's Green on 19th June 2012.

 The launch was addressed by Dr Una Geary, National Clinical Lead and chair of the EMP Working Group; Ms. Mary Forde, EMP Nursing co-lead, Dr Gareth Quin, Chair of ICEMT as one of the partners in the EMP process; Dr. Barry White, HSE Director of Clinical Strategies and Programmes and the Minister for Health, Dr. James Reilly TD.

-Apart from representing a very significant body of work to inform those who may have a limited understanding of Emergency Medicine and the workings of Emergency Departments, the document sets out a national vision for how access, quality and cost can be improved in Irish Emergency Departments.
-It details the development of a National Emergency Care System (NECS), Emergency Care Networks (ECNs) and how Emergency Departments and other Emergency Care Units will fit into these.
-It gives a clear categorisation of types of Emergency Departments and what these need as supporting services, as well as staffing.
+Apart from representing a very significant body of work to inform those who might have a limited understanding of Emergency Medicine and the workings of Emergency Departments, the document sets out a national vision for how access, quality and cost may be improved in Irish EDs.
+It envisages the development of a National Emergency Care System (NECS), Emergency Care Networks (ECNs) and advises how EDs and other Emergency Care Units would fit into these.
+It categorises types of EDs, how they should be staffed and what are needed as supporting services.

-All elements of the NECS will provide care following clinical guidelines drawn up nationally by the Academic Committee of IAEM on behalf of the EMP using robust methodology.
-Clinical Guidelines from other care programmes or from outside Ireland will be subjected to this clearinghouse function before being introduced to the NECS.
+All constituents of the NECS will provide care using a suite of clinical guidelines drawn up by the Academic Committee of IAEM on behalf of the EMP using robust methodology.
+Clinical Guidelines from other care programmes or from outside of Ireland will be subjected to this clearinghouse function before being introduced to the NECS.